makezurich/makezurich-hardware-intro/README.md

 ### Reading data on the Arduino Nano BLE Sense from a phone or laptop with Bluetooth Low Energy

 ## Arduino Uno
+The [Arduino Uno](https://store.arduino.cc/arduino-uno) is a microcontroller.
+It uses 5V logic.

 ### Getting started with the Arduino Uno